Interventions for Kids with ADHD: Educational, Family, and Nutritional

 What you'll learn

-Who should attend this webinar
+Who should view this webinar

 This course is designed to educate mental health professionals (psychologists, social workers, licensed professional counselors, marriage and family therapists, nurses, psychiatrists, peer service and support workers, school counselors, and family physicians) as well as the general public.
-CEUs are pending approval for licensed mental health professionals (though not CMEs).

 Marilyn Wedge, Ph.D., lic.
 MFT, earned her doctorate from the University of Chicago and was a post-doctoral fellow at the Hastings Center for Bioethics in New York.
 During her graduate studies she was awarded a grant from the prestigious Danforth Foundation.
 Her post-doctoral work was funded by a grant from the National Institute for the Humanities.
 She has taught at the College of the Art Institute of Chicago and the California State University East Bay, School of Social Welfare.